Some of the best UK locations where you can camp and surf

 England, with the right weather, is a surfers’ paradise.
 Honestly!
 It has a jackpot of world class waves and amazing weather that once experienced fuel a passion for surf that can last a life time.

 When you get out into the surf, you are in the wilderness so finding accommodation that matches the earthy mood is tricky.
 Here’s a guide to where civilisation stops at waterline, where you can experience the great outdoors at budget rates at five locations in the UK.
+If you’re planning to surfing and taking kids there’s a useful guide here that has all the kiddie tech you need to bring.

 The View – sublime views of the Atlantic Ocean